Emperor Penguin: Profile and Information

 Emperor penguin

-Although emperor penguins reach sexual maturity and can breed at three years of age, they generally don’t begin breeding for another 1 to 3 years.
+Although emperor penguins reach sexual maturity and can breed at three years, they generally don’t begin breeding for another 1 to 3 years.

 After laying the egg, the mother returns to the sea to feed for two months because her food reserves are exhausted, but before that, she transfers the egg to the father.

-The transfer of the egg can be difficult and awkward, especially for first-time parents, and many couples crack or drop the egg in the process.
+The egg transfer can be difficult and awkward, especially for first-time parents, and many couples crack or drop the egg in the process.

-When the egg is dropped, the chick inside is definitely lost, as the chick cannot withstand the sub-freezing temperature on the icy ground for more than 1 – 2 minutes.
-If a couple loses their egg, the relationship will instantly end, and both partners walk back to the sea.
+When the egg is dropped, the chick inside is lost, as the chick cannot withstand the sub-freezing temperature on the icy ground for more than 1 – 2 minutes.
+If a couple loses their egg, the relationship will instantly end, and both partners return to the sea.

 By the time the egg hatches, the male will have starved for 120 days.
 To survive the cold and savage wind of up to 120 mph (200 km/h), the males huddle together and take turns in the middle of the huddle.

-In the four months of courtship, travel, and incubation, the male may lose as much as 44 lb (20 kg), from a total mass of 84 – 40 lb (38 – 18 kg).
-Hatching may take as long as 2 – 3 days to complete, as the shell of the egg is very thick.
+In the four months of courtship, travel, and incubation, the male may lose as much as 44 lb (20 kg) from a total mass of 84 – 40 lb (38 – 18 kg).
+Hatching may take 2 – 3 days, as the eggshell is thick.

-The chick hatches before the mother’s return, and the father feeds it a curd-like substance composed of 28% lipid and 59% protein, which is produced by a gland in the male oesophagus.
-This ability to produce crop milk in birds is only found in flamingos, pigeons, and male emperor penguins.
+The chick hatches before the mother’s return, and the father feeds it a curd-like substance composed of 28% lipid and 59% protein produced by a gland in the male esophagus.
+This ability to produce bird crop milk is only found in flamingos, pigeons, and male emperor penguins.

-The father produces this crop milk to temporarily sustain the chick for about one week until the mother returns from the sea with food to feed the chick properly.
+The father produces this milk crop to temporarily sustain the chick for about one week until the mother returns from the sea with food to feed the chick properly.
 If the mother takes too long, the chick will die.
-The young chick is brooded at its parent’s feet (this is also called the guard phase).
+The young chick is brooded at its parent’s feet (the guard phase).

 When the female returns, the male will be reluctant to release the chick he has been caring for to the female.
 After he releases the egg, he returns to the sea, spending 3 – 4 weeks feeding.

 Both partners take turns, one brooding while the other hunts at sea.
-If one partner delays or fails to return, the brooding parent will return to the sea, leaving the chick to die.
+If one partner fails to return, the brooding parent will return to the sea, leaving the chick to die.

 Orphaned chicks never survive, and abandoned eggs do not hatch.
-Female emperor penguin who lost their chick or failed to find a mate to breed with may attempt to steal the chick of another female or attempt to adopt a stray chick.
+Female emperor penguins who lost their chick or failed to find a mate to breed with may attempt to steal another female’s chick or adopt a stray chick.

-The neighbouring females or the mother of the chick will reclaim or fight to protect the chick if it has been successfully stolen.
+The neighboring females or the chick’s mother will reclaim or fight to protect the chick if it has been successfully stolen.

 The scuffles between several birds often result in the chick being trampled or smothered to death.
 All orphaned chicks will rapidly become weaker and freeze to death or die of starvation.

 About 45 to 50 days after hatching, all the chicks form a crèche, huddling together for protection and warmth.
-Starting from early November, the chicks begin to moult into juvenile plumage.
+Starting from early November, the chicks begin to molt into juvenile plumage.

 This transformation may last for two months.
 After the transformation, the adult stops feeding them.